auth0/docs/articles/quickstart/native/react-native-expo/interactive.md

 Auth0 invokes the callback and logout URLs to redirect users back to your application.
 Auth0 invokes the callback URL after authenticating the user and the logout URL after removing the session cookie.
 If you do not set the callback and logout URLs, users will not be able to log in and out of the app, and your application will produce an error.

 Add the corresponding URL to **Callback URLs** and **Logout URLs**, according to your app's platform.
-If you are using a <a href="/customize/custom-domains" target="_blank">custom domain</a>, use the value of your custom domain instead of your Auth0 tenant’s domain.
+If you are using a <a href="/customize/custom-domains" target="_blank" rel="noreferrer">custom domain</a>, use the value of your custom domain instead of your Auth0 tenant’s domain.

 #### iOS
 ```text